 Excuse the bad lighting, I hope you see the result nevertheless.
 There is reflection!
 Even on my curly hair, which normally really needs some kind of oil or cream after a wash to not look kind of dull.
 Imagine what this little homemade hair care recipe could do to naturally sleek hair!

-If you are a rather inquisitive person, you might ask yourself at this point: “What is the MSM in the homemade conditioner good for?”
-I am not sure I can answer this conclusively, still, I want to offer some insight.
+If you are a rather inquisitive person, you might ask yourself at this point: “What is the MSM in the homemade conditioner good for?
+Does MSM powder do anything for hair growth?? ” I am not sure I can answer this conclusively, still, I want to offer some insight.

 What is MSM and what do you use MSM powder for usually?

-So why use MSM in a homemade conditioner?
+So why use MSM powder for hair in a homemade conditioner?

 So, have a go at it and let me know what you think of this homemade conditioner!
 Do you want more ideas for DIY hair care?